 Remember when you were a kid and nothing in the world mattered, except for the love of your parents, Saturday morning cartoons, and a 'shotgun' system, which had you and your sister alternating turns in the front seat on the rides to and from school?
 (This was a big deal.
 I'd get the ride to school, and she'd get the ride home.
 These were hard and fast rules - zero negotiation.
 And to this very day, these rules still apply.
+In.
 Our.
 30's.)

 Those were the days when my sister and I would ride our bikes through the village in our pajamas, late into the evening.
 The summer evenings we'd run naked across the pier down by the beach and dive off the end with our cousins, into what seemed like a vast abyss, but probably didn't go deeper than about five feet.
 And they were the days we'd venture into town on our own, like adults, only to spend pocket money and be picked up by our parents, like the kids that we were.